The Analytic Minimal Rank Sard Conjecture: Witness transverse sections

 \begin{remark} There is a family $\mathcal G=\{g_i\}$ of functions defined on the entire $N$ that satisfies the above properties $(i)$ and $(ii)$ at every point $x\in N$.
 Indeed, one may show it first in the class of $C^1$ functions and then approximate them by real analytic ones in Whitney $C^1$-topology, see e.g. \cite{gg73}.
 Therefore, in this case, a stronger version of Theorem \ref{thm:Witness} holds, where we may take $V = N$ and replace $\mbox{\em diam}^g(V)$ by an arbitrary constant $D>0$.
 We do not need this stronger result in this paper. \end{remark}

-Let $S$ be a locally closed nonsingular connected \ssanalytic subset of $N\setminus \Sigma$.
-Following the notion introduced in section \ref{SECPrelimDG} we say that is $\dist$ \emph{is regular $S$} if the restriction of $\dist$ to $S$ is a regular analytic distribution and $\dist$ has constant rank along $S$.
-We denote by $\dist_S$ this restriction and by $r_S$ its corank.
-By Remark \ref{rk:subVarietyFoliation}, $r_S\le r$, $\dist_S$ is integrable and induces a foliation that we denote by $\fol_S$.
+We now consider an auxiliary locally closed nonsingular \ssanalytic subset $W$ of $N\setminus \Sigma$.
+Note that we do not fix its dimension; in fact, we will make inductive arguments based on its dimension.
+Later on, in the proof of Theorem \ref{thm:Witness}, $W$ will be taken as a connected component of $V\setminus \Sigma$.
+Following the notion introduced in \cite[Section 3]{bprfirst} we say that is $\dist$ \emph{is regular on ${W}$} if the restriction of $\dist$ to ${W}$ is a regular analytic distribution and $\dist$ has constant rank along ${W}$.
+We denote by $\dist_{W}$ this restriction and by $r_{W}$ its corank.
+By \cite[Remark 3.11]{bprfirst}, $r_{W}\le r$, $\dist_{W}$ is integrable and induces a foliation that we denote by $\fol_{W}$.
+We start by studying what happens when $\dist$ is regular on $W$: